MESAHub/mesa/docs/source/developing/build-system.rst

 Preprocessing
 -------------

 Some of the modules require some preprocessing of the FORTRAN source code.
 This requires setting up a make target for these files, and add the generated files to the ``SRCS_GENERATED`` or ``SRCS_CHECK_GENERATED``.
 These source files will be automatically prefixed with the path to the build directory, so make sure that the output files from the preprocessing are written to the build directory.
-The following snippet shows an example from the ``mtx`` module:
+The following snippet shows an example from the ``mtx`` module (currently no longer used, but can serve as inspiration):

 .. code-block:: make